laulaua3/RecalBoxPhoneControler/readme.md

-## Project for have an controler in the phone for recalbox
+## Project for having a reallbox controller on your phone

 based on the api of Recalbox

-See détail.
+See dÃ©tail.

 https://github.com/recalbox/recalbox-api/blob/1.1.x/documentation/api